Arthur Hoérée

-Arthur Hoérée (16 April 1897, Brussels – 2 June 1986, Paris) was a Belgian musicologist, critic, conductor and composer.
+Arthur Hoérée (16 April 1897 in Brussels – 2 June 1986 in Paris) was a Belgian musicologist, critic, conductor and composer.

 He studied at the Royal Conservatory of Brussels from 1908 to 1912, then at the Conservatoire de Paris.

 He was a lecturer and a professor at the École normale de musique, École de la radio à Montrouge and the Sorbonne University.

 He wrote music reviews in many French periodicals including the prestigious and famous La Revue Musicale of Henry Prunières.

 A specialist in French music, Hoérée has transcribed and produced several works by François Couperin, and he has published two monographs on Albert Roussel (Paris, 1938, 1969).

 His activities as a composer extend to film and stage music.
 He often collaborated with Arthur Honegger.
 He had the composer and organist André Jorrand as student in his course of instrumentation.